Selmor Mtukudzi: Career

-Selmor's career began at the tender age of 10 when appeared in local ZBC TV dramas and performed the soundtrack of, and acted in the movie “I am the future” which featured at local cinemas.
+Selmor's career began at the age of 10 when appeared in local ZBC TV dramas and performed the soundtrack of, and acted in the movie “I am the future” which featured at local cinemas.

 In 2008 Selmor released her debut album titled "Shungu".
 The album did very well to introduce her arrival on the music scene as a solo artist since she had worked with different artist before.
 She went on to release 2 joint albums with her musician husband Tendai Manatsa,(son to legendary Zimbabwean musician, Zexie Manatsa), titled Selmor and Tendai "Live" in 2011, which was recorded in front of a live audience at the Prestigious 7 Arts Theatre in Zimbabwe's capital, Harare and "Ndinewe" (I Am With You), in 2012.
 Her 4th album "Expressions", released in 2013 became an instant hit with the track "Nguva Yangu" being nominated for the NAMA Awards and the ZIMA Awards and winning African Entertainment Awards USA and Zimbabwe Chamber of Commerce — WECA Award.

 In 2015 she released her fifth album titled "I Am Woman" with the track "Zvidikidiki" winning the NAMA Awards, Africa Entertainment Awards — USA Award again, and also nominations in the ZIMA Best Video of the Year Category and ZIWA UK Best Female Artist of the Year.
 Her track "Butterflies" is the sound track for the ZIFF and NAMA Awards nominated movie "Escape", in which she played one of the leading roles.
 The title track "I Am Woman", encourages women to be confident in themselves and embrace their God given beauty and gifts.
 This track speaks volumes about Selmor's passion for uplifting girls and women.
 Her next album “Dehwe Renzou” came in 2020 after the passing of her father.
 The album was produced by her father's long time friend and producer, South African Saxophonist, Steve Dyer.